GTAmodding/gta3script-specs/SPECIFICATION.md

 The *main script file* is the entry script file.
 This is where the first script (called the *main script*) starts execution.
 Translation begins here.

 Other script files are *required* to become part of the *multi-file* by the means of require statements within the *main script file*.
+The *main script file* itself is required from the translation environment.

 Many kinds of script files can be *required*.

 A *main extension file* (or *foreign gosub file*) is a script file required by the means of a *GOSUB_FILE statement*.
 Other script files can be required from here as well.